-There are already discussions within government regarding restricting access to suburban living and forcing more of the population to live in cities, thus reducing use of personal vehicles and forcing more of the population to public transportation.
+There are already discussions within government regarding restricting access to suburban living and forcing more of the population to live in cities (15-minute cities), thus reducing use of personal vehicles and forcing more of the population to public transportation.
 Some cities, such as London, England, charge fees to drive within the city limits.